Editor's note: This story will be updated to include the latest information for Utah's vaccine rollout plan.

 Residents can sign up for a COVID-19 vaccine notification system which will send an alert when doses are available but doesn't schedule people for an appointment.

-Those over the age of 70 can call the health department at 435-277-2484 to make a vaccination appointment.
+Those eligible can call the health department at 435-277-2484 to make a vaccination appointment.

 - Vernal office: 435-247-1177

 - Roosevelt office: 435-722-6300

 Vaccine appointments will not be made for doses the department does not have.
 Eligible residents can click here to check appointment availability.